Medicare Part B Coverage

 Coverage under Medicare Part B for ambulance transportation is limited to only the situation wherein the patient is in dire need of medical care in a hospital or a skilled nursing facility, and when any other mode of transport would prove dangerous.

 Medicare Part B does not cover transportation to and from a doctor’s clinic, however, under exceptional circumstances, in a non-emergency situation, with a doctor’s certification stating the necessity, Medicare Part B might pay.

-- Medically appropriate air ambulance is covered irrespective of region or state.
-However, claims are approved only if the beneficiary’s condition does not support ground ambulance.
+- The medically appropriate air ambulance is covered irrespective of region or state.
+However, claims are approved only if the beneficiary’s condition does not support the ground ambulance.

-- Additionally, air ambulance is also covered when it takes off for a pick up but the beneficiary is pronounced dead prior to being boarded.
+- Additionally, the air ambulance is also covered when it takes off for a pick-up but the beneficiary is pronounced dead prior to being boarded.
 This includes either before or after the ambulance arrives.
 However, this is only applicable if the ambulance service was otherwise deemed necessary.

-- Medicare will also cover ambulance services if the patient is suffering from End-Stage Renal Disease, needs a dialysis and needs ambulance transportation to and from a dialysis facility.
+- Medicare will also cover ambulance services if the patient is suffering from End-Stage Renal Disease, needs dialysis, and needs ambulance transportation to and from a dialysis facility.

-- Finally, if the patient lives in New Jersey, South Carolina or Pennsylvania, the ambulance supplier are bound to request prior authorization from the Medicare Administrative Contractor (MAC), before providing repetitive, non-emergency trips and this act is to be done excluding the physician’s order for ambulance services.
+- Finally, if the patient lives in New Jersey, South Carolina, or Pennsylvania, the ambulance supplier is bound to request prior authorization from the Medicare Administrative Contractor (MAC), before providing repetitive, non-emergency trips and this act is to be done excluding the physician’s order for ambulance services.